 Problem: Flow failures or low flow.
-Cause/Solution: Make sure a 47 mm filter disc has not been installed and forgotten.
-This will eventually block the flow.
+Cause/Solution:] eventually block the flow.
 Clean the 47 mm filter cartridge backing screen, even if no filter is used.
 Large particles can plug this screen.
 Check the PUMP and PURGE filters.
 These must be replaced periodically.

-- Try to DEFAULT the flow sensor calibration.
+Try to DEFAULT the flow sensor calibration.
 If corrupted flow cal parameters are entered into the flow calibration, it may appear that the flow system is not working.
 Check for insect debris or other obstructions in the small exhaust port on the bottom of the unit.
-It is located in the back right corner. - Verify the AT and BP sensors function.
+It is located in the back right corner.
+Verify the AT and BP sensors function.
 Failed sensors can affect the flow.
 The sample pump itself will eventually wear out and need to be replaced.
 It should last at least a year under normal conditions.
 Check the other possibilities first.